isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 identifiers if it is receiving queries on multiple interfaces.

 It is possible to override the default server identifier values by specifying the "dhcp-server-identifier" option.
-This option configuration is only supported at the subnet, shared network, client class and global levels; it must not be specified at the host reservation levels.
+This option configuration is only supported at the subnet, shared network, client class and global levels.
+It must not be specified at the host reservation level.
-When configuring the "dhcp-server-identifier" option at client class level, the option must not use ``only-if-required`` flag, because this would cause the evaluation of the class to be done after subnet selection only when required.
+When configuring the "dhcp-server-identifier" option at client class level, the class must not set the ``only-if-required`` flag, because this class would not be evaluated before the server determines if the received DHCP message should be accepted for processing.
+Such classes are evaluated after subnet selection.
 See :ref:`dhcp4-required-class` for details.

 The following example demonstrates how to override the server identifier